Michael Duffy (footballer)

 Michael Duffy (born 28 July 1994) is an Irish footballer who plays for League of Ireland Premier Division side Derry City.
 His previous clubs include Celtic, Alloa Athletic, Dundee & Dundalk.

 Club career

 Derry City

 Duffy is a product of the Derry City youth team and made his first appearance for the senior team at Richmond Park on 3 September 2012 as a second-half substitute in a 3–0 defeat to St Patrick's Athletic.
 Duffy scored his first league goal in the 1–0 win away to Shelbourne on 8 June 2013.
 As a 19-year-old Duffy scored against Aberystwyth Town and Shakhtyor Soligorsk in the Europa League and netted a hat-trick in July on his 20th birthday in a league match against UCD.

-In October 2014 it was reported that he had signed a two-year contract extension with Derry.
+In October 2014 it was reported that he had signed a two-year contract extension with the club.

 Celtic

 In February 2015 he was transferred to Scottish club Celtic.
 Duffy has not played in the first team for Celtic but impressed in the Development squad.

 In July 2015, he was loaned to Alloa Athletic on a six-month deal.
 At the start of 2016, Duffy was reported to be extending his stay at Alloa until the end of the 2015–16 season.
 On 27 February 2016, Duffy scored his first goal for Alloa in a 3–1 home loss to Livingston.
 Duffy went on to score the only goal in a 1–0 win against Hibs and was also on target in a 1–1 draw with Rangers.
 Duffy was named as Alloa Advertiser Player of the Year.

 On 30 June 2016, Duffy moved on loan to Dundee.